allenai/allennlp/tutorials/how_to/elmo.md

 ```

-## Usage template

-Use the `Elmo` class directly [(API doc)](https://allenai.github.io/allennlp-docs/api/allennlp.modules.elmo.html)
+## Using ELMo programmatically

-to include ELMo at multiple layers in a task model, or for more advanced uses.
+If you need to include ELMo at multiple layers in a task model or you have other advanced use cases, you will need to use the Elmo class directly [(API doc)](https://allenai.github.io/allennlp-docs/api/allennlp.modules.elmo.html).

 ```python